-- Understand that equipment with defects can cause accidents. - Know how to check equipment. - Routinely check equipment prior to each use. - Only use equipment that is in good condition. - Routinely check equipment after each use. - Report any defects found to a coach or other appropriate Club Official. - Not wear Dryrobes, denims, jeans or heavy cotton clothing at any time when afloat. - Not wear a hoodie when rowing or sculling as the thumbs tend to catch in the pocket, or when coxing in a bow-loader as it could become entangled and impede a rapid exit.
+- Understand that equipment with defects can cause accidents. - Know how to check equipment. - Routinely check equipment prior to each use. - Only use equipment that is in good condition. - Routinely check equipment after each use. - Report any defects found to a coach or other appropriate Club

+Official - Not wear Dryrobes, denims, jeans or heavy cotton clothing at any time when afloat. - Not wear a hoodie when rowing or sculling as the thumbs tend to catch in the pocket, or when coxing in a bow-loader as it could become entangled and impede a rapid exit.

 - Provide storage for boats and equipment in an orderly fashion, in well-lit premises where possible, to minimise damage to people or other equipment. - Provide information to members on how boats should be checked (see Safety Alert Check your boat before you go afloat). - Ensure that all boats have sufficient buoyancy and provide extra buoyancy if needed. - Ensure that the cox's area of bow loaded boats has no protrusions or other obstructions that would catch on the cox's lifejacket straps, or clothing, or hair in such a way that it could impede their exit from the boat.
-Also ensure that the straps and clothing are adjusted so that they will not catch on any part of the boat. - Keep a record of the manufacturer / supplier's information regarding the inherent buoyancy of the boat. - Maintain all equipment in good working order and suitable for the conditions in which it will be used. - Require members to report any damage to boats and equipment to a responsible official without delay. - "Quarantine" a damaged boat or piece of equipment, with the nature of the damage clearly marked, and ensure that it is not used. - Ensure that any damage to boats or equipment is repaired before the boat or equipment is used again. - Ensure that all incidents are reported to British Rowing using the Incident Reporting System.
+Also ensure that the straps and clothing are adjusted so that they will not catch on any part of the boat. - Ensure that coxes in bow loaded boats do not to wear any clothing that could affect their ability to rapidly exit the boat in the event of a capsize. - Keep a record of the manufacturer / supplier's information regarding the inherent buoyancy of the boat. - Maintain all equipment in good working order and suitable for the conditions in which it will be used. - Require members to report any damage to boats and equipment to a responsible official without delay. - "Quarantine" a damaged boat or piece of equipment, with the nature of the damage clearly marked, and ensure that it is not used. - Ensure that any damage to boats or equipment is repaired before the boat or equipment is used again.

+• Ensure that all incidents are reported to British Rowing using the Incident Reporting System.

 - Coach others on:

 - o The need to check equipment.

-- How to check equipment.
+- o How to check equipment.

 - What to do if defects are found.

 - Ensure that equipment is checked prior to it being used.

 - Ensure that equipment is checked after it has been used.

-- Ensure that guarantined equipment is not used.
+- Ensure that quarantined equipment is not used.